Kuadrant/kuadrant-operator/doc/auth.md

 ### Route selectors

-Route selectors allow to target sections of a HTTPRoute, by specifying sets of HTTPRouteMatches and/or hostnames that make the policy controller look up within the HTTPRoute spec for compatible declarations, and select the corresponding HTTPRouteRules and hostnames, to then build conditions that activate the policy or policy rule.
+Route selectors allow targeting sections of a HTTPRoute, by specifying sets of HTTPRouteMatches and/or hostnames that make the policy controller look up within the HTTPRoute spec for compatible declarations, and select the corresponding HTTPRouteRules and hostnames, to then build conditions that activate the policy or policy rule.

 Check out [Route selectors](reference/route-selectors.md) for a full description, semantics and API reference.